AndyShiue/Ende-readme/README.md

 }
 ```

-# More Modes
+In contrast to the ordered dynamic type, there is `..{Type}`, which is the **unordered dynamic type**, the type of maps from identifiers to types.
+This could be used for duck typing or extensible effects, e.g.

+(TBD)

-## Dependent Types
+# Dependent Types

 In the above examples, we've seen types depending on values at compile time, but not values at runtime.
-In order to be fully dependently-typed, a fourth mode called **pi mode** has to be introduced:
+In order to be fully dependently-typed, a fifth mode called **pi mode** has to be introduced:

 |                           | normal    | `const`      | instance     | pi          |
 |:-------------------------:|:---------:|:------------:|:------------:|:-----------:|